medzuslovjansky/medzuslovjansky.github.io/docs/learn/simple-grammar/level-2.md

 ### Future tense

 The future tense is formed by combining the future tense of the verb :isv[byti] „to be” with the infinitive.
-The forms are the same as if a verb **\*`bud-ti`** were conjugated in the present tense: :isv[ja budem dělati], :isv[ty budeš dělati], :isv[on bude dělati], etc.
+The forms are the same as if a verb :isv[\*bud-ti]** were conjugated in the present tense: :isv[ja budem dělati], :isv[ty budeš dělati], :isv[on bude dělati], etc.

 ### Conditional